 Join Catholics from around the world who are attending our training events to be equipped to bring the ChristLife process to their dioceses and parishes.
 Here are options for training:

-ChristLife Diocesan Training Conferences offer training on specific courses in the ChristLife series.
-ChristLife partners with dioceses around the country to provide training on practical and proven ways to implement the different courses in the ChristLife series in parishes; including how to train, inspire, and organize a parish team and ways to care for people during the courses.
+ChristLife Diocesan Training Conferences offer training on specific courses in the ChristLife process.
+ChristLife partners with dioceses around the country to provide training on practical and proven ways to implement the different courses series in parishes; including how to train, inspire, and organize a parish team and ways to care for people during the courses.

 A parish training day is an opportunity to gather your entire team of parishioners and to be formed in one mind and heart for the work of evangelization.
 After attending a national or diocesan training conference, parish leaders are faced with the challenging task of recruiting and training a team of parishioners.
 While some parish teams are fully assembled and attend a training conference together, many others have not yet gathered.
 Consequently, for most parishes, a training day is essential to share the vision for the ChristLife process of evangelization and to train the entire team in the practical dimension of the courses.